 API Supporting Object Definition.
 Details the properties for the supporting objects that constitute the harmonised API.

-.
+Enumerations.
 Describes all of the list of values that are applied to specific object properties.
 Where international standards are used, appropriate references are supplied.

 API State and Error Handling.
 Describes behavioural aspects of the API and details error handling including error code definition, Heartbeat object definition and polling/callback standards on retries and timeouts.